AI & Automation

 Image source

-Remembering the pros, cons, and pitfalls of AI for contractors
+Remembering the pros, cons, and pitfalls of AI for service businesses

 When evaluating a prospective AI solution, be sure to keep these pros, cons, and pitfalls in mind.
 They can help guide you to a tool that will address the specific needs of your business and introduce efficiencies as well as growth opportunities.

-To recap, here are pros, cons, and pitfalls of AI for contractors, home improvement, and home service businesses:
+To recap, here are pros, cons, and pitfalls of AI for service businesses:

 1. Pro: More time to focus on what you do best